ProfAndrewMayne/hackathon-rules/Cheating Response Procedure.md

 - A team having too many team members
 - A team using code that was written outside the event

-To determine the validity of cheating instances Major League Hacking defers to the rules adopted by the individual event.
-If the event did not adopt a unique set of rules, the default [Hackathon Rules](https://github.com/ProfAndrewMayne/hackathon-rules/blob/master/Rules.md) will be used.
+To determine the validity of cheating instances [Hackathon Rules](https://github.com/ProfAndrewMayne/hackathon-rules/blob/master/Rules.md) will be used.

 ## Accusation